Skip to main content

 2. A PBI’s activities can involve the provision of material relief, for example, the provision of food or clothing to someone who cannot afford them.
 However, the relief does not need to be material in nature.
 For example:

-• In Tangentyere Council Inc v Commissioner of Taxes, the Supreme Court of the Northern Territory found that helping Aboriginal Australians to preserve their traditional culture, customs and traditions was benevolent relief.43
+• In Tangentyere Council Inc v Commissioner of Taxes, the Supreme Court of the Northern Territory found that supporting Aboriginal peoples to preserve their traditional culture, customs and traditions was benevolent relief.46 The Supreme Court of the Northern Territory accepted evidence that health is related to culture and found that retention of traditions and culture provided for the welfare of Aboriginal peoples.

-Working with other organisations to deliver benevolent relief
+Direct relief: Working with others to deliver benevolent relief

 1. PBIs can work with other organisations to deliver benevolent relief.
 For example, in The Hunger Project Australia v Federal Commissioner of Taxation, an organisation raised funds in Australia to send to partner organisations in developing countries to relieve hunger in those countries.
 The Federal Court accepted the organisation was organised to relieve poverty of people in developing countries because it demonstrated that the funds it raised would be used for benevolent relief by its partner organisations.51